 - Taking a live photo is very similar to taking a normal photo on your iPhone

-- Once you have set the camera app to Photo mode, verify that Live Photo feature is ON via Settings > Camera
+- Verify that Live Photo feature is ON via Settings > Camera

-- When the Live Photos feature is on, the related icon (concentric circles on the top middle of the camera app) is shown in yellow color
+- When the Live Photos feature is on, the Live Photos icon (looks like a target with concentric circles on the top middle of the camera app) shows in yellow

 - Hold your iPhone still